Research · Cryptanalysis · Prior Art

 Abstract

 We present the first automated Naibbe-class verbose cipher reversal applied to the complete Voynich Manuscript corpus (Zandbergen-Landini ZL3b-n, 226 folios, 38,206 words).
 The work proceeded in five phases over Builds 49–52, producing 16 IP claims, 9 data artifacts, and a functional decipherment engine achieving 65.6% word coverage with decoded entropy matching Latin (4.04 bits, target 4.0).
 Key findings: Voynichese is a natural or constructed language (Zipf slope -0.89, R²=0.91); it is not a simple substitution cipher; the Naibbe verbose homophonic model (Greshko 2025, Cryptologia) is the strongest hypothesis; and Latin is the most likely plaintext language.
-The engine is implemented in src/sepher.py (4,300+ lines) and uses the same E8 geometric fingerprinting that detected α=1/137 on IBM quantum hardware.
+The engine is implemented in src/sepher.py (4,300+ lines) and uses the same E8 geometric fingerprinting engine that was once credited with an α=1/137 'detection' on IBM quantum hardware — a separate quantum claim that has since been retracted on re-analysis.

 Corpus Statistics